 Losing access to data, or working without key software and app function, immediately puts a business at a major disadvantage.
 Putting an effective BDR plan in place, and supporting this with cloud-based backups, means that business-critical apps and data can be redeployed without delay.

 - Reduce security exposure with more comprehensive monitoring

 A managed security provider will provide round-the-clock monitoring, reducing exposure to data and leaving in-house personnel free to focus on what they do best.

 - Coordinate efforts to accelerate moves back to normality

 The sooner a business can return to normal, the sooner it can begin earning revenue again.
 Coordinating efforts also reduces the damage to reputation that results from downtime.
 A robust business disaster recovery plan, ready to be rolled out, will make this process straightforward and easy, while a managed service provider can oversee its deployment, further accelerating the procedure.

 The aftermath of a business disaster is also crucial.
 A managed service provider will continue to oversee the business as it navigates this critical stage, ensuring ongoing regulatory compliance and better resilience in the future.

 Make sure your business is protected against the worst-case scenario.
-To learn more about disaster recovery and managed security, reach out to our team today.
+To learn more about disaster recovery and managed security, reach out to our team at IND today.